Back to Blog

-When it comes to picking a video editing tool for macOS, your decision really hinges on one thing: what are you trying to accomplish?
-If you want the absolute best performance and seamless integration with your Apple hardware, Final Cut Pro is the undisputed native champ.
-If you’re working on a team that uses different operating systems or need the power of a massive creative ecosystem, Adobe Premiere Pro is still the industry’s go-to.
+When it comes to picking a video editing tool for macOS, your decision really hinges on one thing: what are you trying to make?
+If you want the best performance and seamless integration with Apple hardware, Final Cut Pro is the native powerhouse.
+If you work with teams across Mac and Windows, Adobe Premiere Pro is still the industry standard.
+If you want professional editing without paying upfront, DaVinci Resolve is hard to beat.

 My goal here isn't just to dump a list of features on you.
 Instead, I want to give you a practical framework for making a smart decision.
 This comparison is built from the ground up for macOS users, keeping in mind the specific hardware advantages and workflows that make the platform so good for creative work.